lwieske/digital-pipelines2platforms/README.md

 # Rise of Digital Platforms / Companies (GAFA)

-With the Google logo (instead of Alphabet) the GAFA effect becomes visible immediately.
+With the Google logo (instead of Alphabet) and the Facebook logo (instead of the Meta logo), the GAFA effect becomes visible immediately.

 |     |     |          |
 |----:|:---:|:---------|